-Prognosis often depends on severity of the heart disorder.
+The prognosis usually depends on the severity of the heart disorder.

 Diagnosis of DiGeorge Syndrome